Korean Women Are Microblading Their Hairlines, and the Results Are Unbelievable

 A great hairstylist will know which cut really works with which face shape—the way hair frames a face can make a big difference in your overall appearance.
 In Korea, this hair-framing concept has gone totally next-level.

 A few months back, when I visited Lash Queen's Chemiwani (sidebar: trust when I say she's one of the best eyelash extension artists in town if you ever go to Seoul!), she was asking me if I wanted to get my hairline microbladed (yes, the tattoo that you get on your brows).
 It's for women (and men) who feel like their foreheads are too big or if your hairline peaks back toward the top portion of your head in some areas.
-It's also great for those who don't love their hairline and how it frames their face and want the look of fuller hair.
+It's also great for those who don't love their hairline and how it frames their face and want the look of fuller hair, or to help mask the visibility of scars and alopecia.
+(In the U.S., the process is also called scalp micropigmentation and is offered in New York at Scalp Micro USA.)
 She promised me that hairline microblading might frame my face so well that I wouldn't need to contour with makeup—she would give me the most flattering hairline for my face shape.
 Also, when done correctly, the hairline looks totally natural.

 It's essentially a new way to "contour" the face (or at least part of it) that's smudge-proof and natural-looking.
 Of course, I needed to know more.

 It's the same as microblading brows.
 There's a thin blade that's used to create tattoos one strand at a time right onto the hairline.
 For the middle of the head and on the scalp, other ink more compatible with the scalp is typically used, but for the hairline, it's the same ink that's used on your brows.
 (Take a look at the before-and-after images below!)